Business Transfer ("Hive over")

 This is a specialist legal area that requires the application of experience.
 Jonathan Mounteney has been involved in many business recovery projects during:

-- Over 10 years in private practice advising blue-chip clients.
+- About 20 years in private practice advising blue-chip clients.

 You will have legal support with the knowledge, qualification and experience to pilot you toward your objective of enhancing the possibility of the survival of an underlying business which is under threat.

 We will take your instructions and advise as appropriate, then produce a suit of documents required to implement the transfer in the most cost-effective and likely to succeed manner.

 Having taken your instructions, we would expect to have drafted the documents within 4 working days.
 Special dispatch may be available where necessary at an extra charge.

 Your supplier is SRA-regulated Mounteney Solicitors, that charges VAT some customers may be able to reclaim

 Our normal work will be charged at a fixed fee of £450 + VAT = £540.

 There is more about our fees on our website here